 This note considers the impact on succession planning with trusts following HMRC’s consultation which closed on 23 April 2025.
 The final details of the operation of the rules and associated legislation has yet to be published and is unlikely to be available until the autumn.

-The key features of the consultation revolved around the following issues
+The key features of the consultation revolved around the following issues:

 Some background to trusts and how they are useful in succession planning can be found in our article here.

-Until 5 April 2026, it is possible for qualifying assets valued in excess of £1m to be transferred into a trust without an up-front inheritance tax charge.
+Until 5 April 2026, it is possible for qualifying assets valued in excess of £1 million to be transferred into a trust without an up-front inheritance tax charge.
 This represents a small window of opportunity to transfer significant qualifying assets into a trust arrangement, allowing the transferor to retain control over the assets while they are protected for the wider family.

 In the same way as a direct transfer to the next generation (i.e. not involving a trust), if the transferor were to die after 6 April 2026, but before seven years have passed since the date of the gift, there could still be an inheritance tax charge.
-This is because the lifetime transfer will become chargeable in the transferors death estate subject to the £1m allowance.
+This is because the lifetime transfer will become chargeable in the transferors death estate subject to the £1 million allowance.
 Taper relief could still apply to reduce the rate of tax on the transfer if the transferor has survived for at least three years.

 As with IHT payable on qualifying business and agricultural property relief assets in an estate, it is expected that trustees will benefit from the ability to pay in 10 equal non-interest-bearing instalments from the normal due date for payment of the tax.
 This will be the case subject to the asset being disposed of, at which point any outstanding IHT becomes due.